 4. Option writing strategies are highly flexible and can easily be implemented or closed at will

-Perhaps most importantly, writing options does not add to the risk of your existing stock position.
+Perhaps most importantly, another advantage of options writing is that it does not add to the risk of your existing stock position.
 In fact, it reduces the risk by the amount you take in from the option sale.
 What you do experience is a limit to your upside potential in your stock position while you maintain the covered call option.
 You can potentially lose money in the option, but only if the stock goes up and, if that happens, you will always gain more in the stock position than you lose on the option.

 The CVX example is just one example of how call writing works.
 There are numerous other options on CVX that one could write instead, and of course numerous other stocks as well.
 The call writer has a wide variety of ways to implement the strategy and a great deal of flexibility in managing the strategy on an ongoing basis.
 There are several considerations that will inevitably come up – i.e. which calls to write, if any; whether to close the option position if the stock is climbing; and whether you are willing to lose the stock at the strike price, should that become a likely event.
 For these reasons, investors should study the strategy first to know what to expect.
 Sources are available on the Internet, such as www.OptionsEducation.org, and there are books on the subject, such as my own (Options for Volatile Markets, Bloomberg Press, 2011).
 For a small investment in your time to learn the strategy, there could be much to reap in future potential income.
 In addition, the Cabot Option Trader service provides covered call writing recommendations on a regular basis.
 You can try a risk-free trial subscription to the Cabot Options Trader here.